usexfg/COLD/README.md

 **Wrapped XFG (wXFG) Interest Rate**: Similar to liquidity pool rates. (wXFG/COLD, EVM_Native_Coin/COLD)

-**XFG Interest Rate** : as COLD and XFG are the nearly the same supply by atomic unit (decimal place differs) **interest is factored using a supply ratio** of 1:100000 ( 1 COLD : 100,000 $XFG  or  1 $XFG : 0.00001 COLD )
+**XFG Interest Rate** : as COLD and XFG are the nearly identical in supply by atomic unit (only decimal place differs) **interest is factored using a supply ratio** of 1:100000 ( 1 COLD : 100,000 $XFG  or  1 $XFG : 0.00001 COLD )

+ie

+   80.000000000000 COLD

+   8000008.8000008 XFG

+                       the following was designed with COLD acting as inverse asset to XFG, which will likely be reserved for a purely inverse instrument, rather than the governance token for the entire COLD L3 ecosystem & architecture.. so, it is still applicable, just not in the way we may have originally thought. :)
+                       _________
-                       For our initial onboarding wave, each time wXFG doubles or halves in price, interest rates in COLD shall rise/fall by half.
+                       For initial onboarding wave, each time wXFG doubles or halves in price, interest rates in COLD shall rise/fall by half.

                        Such as: